docktermj/hello-sz-sdk-python/abstract-factory-naming/README.md

 | senzing_core | `SzAbstractFactoryCore` | `SzAbstractFactory`  |
 | senzing_grpc | `SzAbstractFactoryGrpc` | `SzAbstractFactory`  |

+1. This style falls apart when a `from senzing import SzAbstractFactory` is in the code.
 1. Can't use this style in "both" mode.